Amarisoft

 Running on sdr 0

-I have added the following configurations.
+I have added the following configuration changes for this test.

 Running on sdr 1

-I have added the following configurations.
+I have added the following configuration changes for running the LTE cell on /dev/sdr1.

 Running one cell(one NR Cell) on 2 x sdr 20